anthroarts/RegExtension/README.md

 # <img src="public/icons/icon_48.png" width="45" align="left"> FCReg

+This project is archived.
+It was designed for use with a registration system we no longer use.
+Useful features have been ported to our new system, and we no longer needed to use a Chrome extension to work around feature gaps.

 This little extension provides a way to quickly and easily scan IDs and print con-goer badges.

 **Note!** this is only for FC (1311) and only works for the year 2022 (372652).